 - Size of the eggs

 - Freshness of the eggs

 - Cooking method (on a steamer rack or directly in the liquid)

 - Resting time & method (cold water bath/ice bath)

 So test and adjust to your situation! 🙂

 Now we’re curious, which one would YOU consider to be the perfect hard boiled egg, perfect medium boiled egg, and perfect soft boiled egg?
 And which one is your favorite?
 Tell us in the comments! 🙂

-Now it’s YOUR turn to take out your pressure cooker and cook some Perfect Pressure Cooker Soft, Medium, Hard Boiled Eggs!
+Now it’s YOUR turn to take out your pressure cooker and cook some Perfect Instant Pot Soft, Medium, Hard Boiled Eggs!